Additional discounts in case of bank transfer:

 Each corner element has a 45 ° broken side.
 This ensures easy and discreet placement.
 The thickness and size of the panels do not justify drilling.
 Just put it on the ground and stop firmly on your feet.
 Thanks to the hard 2 cm wooden structure, you can stack up to 3 corner elements on top of each other.
 Even so, it remains very stable and does not decide.

 You will find legs at the bottom of each corner element,Unless you request by delivery.
 In this case, you will find the 5cm legs and the corresponding screws placed in the box.
+If you need more infos related to orders, please contact our customer service.

 Standard foot size is 5cm.
 But this size can be adjusted to your needs (so it can be any size).
 It depends on the edge of the parquet or stone in the room.